UNDERSTANDING HOUSING IN SOUTHWEST MONTANA

 Explore Market Stats →Rental Affordability in Montana

-Read the Analysis →How HRDC Responds
+Explore the Report →How HRDC Responds

-Explore housing developments →Helping people find and keep housing
+Explore housing developments →Helping households stay stable

-View rental assistance →Protecting existing housing
+View rental assistance →Protecting affordability over time

-Learn about preservation →Creating permanent affordability
+Learn about preservation →Creating attainable paths to ownership

 Community land trust strategies help create homeownership opportunities that remain affordable for future generations.